sujik18/mlcflow/docs/targets/repo/index.md

 mlc pull repo <repo_urll>
 ```

+- The `--checkout` flag can be used if a user needs to check out a specific commit after cloning.
+The user must provide the commit SHA.
-`--checkout` could be added if an user needs to checkout to a specific branch after cloning.
+- The `--branch` flag can be used if a user needs to check out a specific branch after cloning.
+The user must provide the branch name.

 Examples of `pull` action for `repo` target could be found inside the GitHub action workflow [here](https://github.com/mlcommons/mlcflow/blob/d0269b47021d709e0ffa7fe0db8c79635bfd9dff/.github/workflows/test-mlc-core-actions.yaml).